sybrenjansen/mpire/docs/usage/map.rst

     # Otherwise
     from tqdm import tqdm

+    # Or, more conveniently:
+    from tqdm.auto import tqdm

 .. note::

     When providing a custom ``tqdm`` progress bar you will need to pass on the total number of tasks to the ``total``